Grilled Pork Tenderloin Recipe

 chef notes + tips

-- This pork is fantastic eaten by itself and would also go fantastic with chimichurri sauce and pesto in addition to the pineapple salsa.
+- This pork is fantastic eaten by itself and would also go fantastic with chimichurri sauce in addition to the pineapple salsa.

 - It’s important to rest this pork, or any protein, after cooking to allow for the juices to soak back into it making it more flavorful.